MarcelMYSchmitt/terraform-play/readme.md

 3. Create a new client secret
 4. Please note your client id and client secret
 5. Please note also your tenant id and subscription id
+6. Go to your subscription
+7. Click on `Access control (IAM)`
+8. Click on `Add` and `Add role assignment`
+9. Choose `Owner` or `Contributor` in Tab `Role`.
+10. Choose your app registration in Tab `Members`
+11. Review and assign your app registration with the chosen role to your subscription.

 <br />